A revolutionary way of Redefining modern and Antique Walls

 There are all kinds of reasons to use natural Venetian stucco.
 Here are some of the advantages of it.

 - Durability: Natural plaster is quite durable, especially if polished.
 The unpolished finish can be prone to chipping and damage as it is more brittle.
 But we learned from Pompeii: this plaster can last a very long time.

-- Versatility: Natural Venetian plaster is used in columns, curved walls, and other structures.
+- Versatility: Natural one is used in columns, curved walls, and other structures.
 It applies in areas where marbled’s appearance is a top priority, but installation is hard.
 Natural Venetian stucco applies on surfaces like drywall, brick, wood, tile, and cement.

-- Mold resistant: Natural Venetian Plaster creates a natural barrier against moisture and resists mildew.
+- Mold resistant: Natural one creates a natural barrier against moisture and resists mildew.

-- Insulation: In winter, natural plaster keeps your home warmer in summer, In addition, it can keep it cooler.
+- Insulation: In winter, natural plaster keeps your home warmer in summer and above all, it can keep it cooler.

-- Environmentally friendly: thanks to the above characteristics, natural Venetian plaster is a “green” option.
+- Environmentally friendly: thanks to the above characteristics, natural Venetian stucco is a “green” option.

 If you have any query contact us today

 Mas Construction’s professional house painter creates plays of light by using this characteristic to make spaces luminous.